Table of contents:

 How do you use the Crypto fear and Greed Index?

 Take the Warren Buffett approach.
-Sell win the market is greedy, and buy when the market is fearful.
+Sell when the market is greedy, and buy when the market is fearful.
 This is not the same as buying dips in the crypto market.
 This approach entails less trades and careful analysis of the state of the crypto fear and greed index.

 What is Fear and Greed in the Crypto Market?